 Planning Ahead Saves Lives: Animal Disaster Preparedness

 There is no way of truly knowing what lies ahead of us.
-With human and Mother Nature, anything seems possible, and we just never know when disaster may strike.
+With human and Mother Nature, anything seems possible, and we never know when a disaster may strike.
 When it comes to the unknown, the best thing we can do is prepare for the worst.

 2. Do Not Leave Pets Behind